 6. Risk Management/Audit Committee Sec.
 51006.
 Risk Management Committee.
 Creates the Risk Management Committee, comprised of the Board (with the President and First Vice President of EXIM serving as ex officio members), to oversee the stress testing and comprehensive risk exposure of EXIM's portfolio and review default reports to Congress.
 Terminates EXIM's Audit Committee.
-June 1, 2016 Risk Management Committee created; awaiting Board action to make conforming changes to by- laws 7.
+Risk Management Committee created; awaiting Board action to make conforming changes to by- laws 7.
 Independent Audit Sec.
 51007.
 Independent audit of EXIM portfolio.
 Requires the Inspector General to audit the risk management procedures of EXIM no less than once every three years.
 EXIM is cooperating with IG 8.
 Risk-Sharing by Private Lenders Sec.
 51008.
 Pilot program for reinsurance.
 Allows EXIM to institute a pilot program for reinsurance of up to \$10 billion to balance EXIM's risk exposure, and requires annual reports to Congress on the program.
 Solicitation issued; responses are under evaluation TITLE II - PROMOTION OF SMALL BUSINESS EXPORTS 9.
 Increase Small Business Lending Sec.
 52001.
 Increase in small business lending requirements.
 Increases EXIM's small business lending target from 20 percent to 25 percent.
 FY2016 Completed 10.
-Small & Medium- sized Enterprises include in its annual report to Congress its December 4 Tin LE III - MODERNIZATION OF OPERATIONS 11.
-Electronic Payments & Documents Electronic Payments & Sec.
+Small & Medium- sized Enterprises include in its annual report to Congress its December Report in process TIT LE III - MODERNIZATION OF OPERATIONS 11.
+Electronic Payments & Documents Sec.
 53001.
 Electronic payments and documents.
-Requires EXIM to implement Policies for accepting electronic documents and December 4, 12.
-Information Technology Updating using administrative funds of up to 1.25% of 2015-2019 Ongoing TITLE IV - GENERAL PROVISIONS Extension of Authority Sec.
+Requires EXIM to implement policies for accepting electronic documents and payments within two years.
+December 4, 2017 Procedures agreed.
+Draft of policy being reviewed 12.
+Information Technology Updating Sec.
+53002.
+Reauthorization of information technology updating.
+Allows EXIM to continue using administrative funds of up to 1.25% of EXIM's surplus (but no more than \$20 million) for technology systems infrastructure.
+Ongoing TITLE IV - GENERAL PROVISIONS Extension of Authority Sec.
 54001.
 Extension of authority.
 Extends EXIM's authority through September 30, 2019.
-2015-2019 N/A Dual Use Exports Sec.
-54001 Extends EXIM's ability to finance dual use exports as long as EXIM's governing charter N/A
+2015-2019 N/A Dual Use Exports Dual Use Exports Sec.
+54001 Extends EXIM's ability to finance dual use exports as long as EXIM's governing charter has been extended.
+2015-2